 - Remove the orange curd from heat and transfer to a bowl.
 Cover with plastic wrap directly touching the curd and cool completely.

-- Mix 1 ½ cup powdered sugar with 2 tbsp lime juice to make a thick lime glaze.
-Mix the remaining ½ cup powdered sugar with 1 tbsp blood orange juice to make another glaze.
+- Mix 1 ½ cup powdered sugar with 2 tablespoon lime juice to make a thick lime glaze.
+Mix the remaining ½ cup powdered sugar with 1 tablespoon blood orange juice to make another glaze.
 The blood orange glaze will be thinner in consistency than the lime glaze.
 Transfer both glazes to 2 different piping bags.

 - Cut the eclair shells in half lengthwise.
 Pipe the lime juice on the top shell.
 Wet a finger with water and smooth out the icing.